rancher/os/docs/upgrading/index.md

 ## Upgrading RancherOS
 ---
 RancherOS has released a new version and you want to learn how to upgrade your OS.
-We make it easy using the [RancherCTL OS]({{site.baseurl}}/docs/rancherctl/os) commands.
+We make it easy using the [RancherCTL OS]({{site.baseurl}}/docs/rancheros-tools/rancherctl/os) commands.

-RancherOS only supports upgrading from the previous version.
-If you are on version v0.1.2, we recommend upgrading to v0.2.0 before upgrading to v0.2.1.

 To see all of our releases, please visit our [release page](https://github.com/rancherio/os/releases) in GitHub.